laravel/docs/eloquent-resources.md

         ];
     }

-When returning additional meta data from your resources, you never have to worry about accidentally overriding the `links` or `meta` keys that are automatically added by Laravel when returning paginated responses.
+When returning additional metadata from your resources, you never have to worry about accidentally overriding the `links` or `meta` keys that are automatically added by Laravel when returning paginated responses.
 Any additional `links` you define will be merged with the links provided by the paginator.

-#### Top Level Meta Data
+#### Top Level Metadata

-Sometimes you may wish to only include certain meta data with a resource response if the resource is the outer-most resource being returned.
-Typically, this includes meta information about the response as a whole.
-To define this meta data, add a `with` method to your resource class.
-This method should return an array of meta data to be included with the resource response only when the resource is the outer-most resource being rendered:
+Sometimes you may wish to only include certain metadata with a resource response if the resource is the outer-most resource being returned.
+Typically, this includes meta-information about the response as a whole.
+To define this metadata, add a `with` method to your resource class.
+This method should return an array of metadata to be included with the resource response only when the resource is the outer-most resource being rendered:

     <?php